Synaptic Core 1.0 — MCP Native

 Per-user isolation

 PostgreSQL Row-Level Security enforces strict data isolation at the database level.
-Your memories are cryptographically scoped to your user ID — no sharing, no leakage.

 Sub-second retrieval